sonjaynicolay/Final_Project/README.md

 ***

 #### Machine Learning
-For Machine Learning a supervised machine learning model through scikit-learn will be used.
-Data will be cleaned using .ipynb files in Google Colaboratory, .csvs will be stored using AWS, and a PostgresSQL server will be used to house tables for the Machine Learning model.
+To begin, our data will be cleaned using PySpark, data will be stored in AWS database, and a PostgresSQL server will be used to house tables for the data.
+To build our machine learning model we will use a supervised machine learning and utilize the scikit-learn library for the Python programming language.
+Scikit-learn features various algorithms that will help us predict housing prices.
 See requirements.txt for packages and versions.

 #### Visualization
-For visualization Tableau will be used to help visualize data and draw conclusions based on the ML model.
+To transform our data into a visual presentation we will use Tableau.
+Tableau is user friendly as well as viewer friendly.
+It will allow us to create visual breakdowns that explain the data found over the course of our analysis.